ArnaudBuchholz/gpf-js/CODESTYLE.md

 ### Turning off JSHint warnings

-Turning off a warning is allowed provided a comment explains why this is turned off
+Turning off a warning or an error is allowed provided a comment explains why

 The following syntax is used on internal constructors as the function name starts with _Gpf (and it is not detected as a valid constructor function).